OnabotulinumtoxinA Injections (Botox®)

 During the procedure, a very fine needle is used to inject tiny amounts of Botox just under the skin intermittently throughout the area of excessive sweating (in a grid pattern, approximately every 1 to 2 centimeters.)
 Multiple injections are given based on your care provider's assessment of the area that needs to be treated.
 To ease any potential discomfort, clinicians may use one or more of a number of anesthetic techniques such as nerve blocks, ice, or vibration analgesia.

-After you receive Botox injections for any focal area, it’s recommended that you follow up with your healthcare provider in 1 to 2 weeks.
-This follow-up is highly useful because it enables your clinician to ‘touch-up’ any sweating areas that may have been missed during the first round of injections and ensure that you are getting the treatment’s full benefit.
+After you receive Botox injections for any focal area, it’s recommended that you follow up once with your healthcare provider in 1 to 2 weeks.
+This follow-up can be useful because it enables your clinician to ‘touch-up’ (see below on "resistance") any sweating areas that may have been missed during the first round of injections and ensure that you are getting the treatment’s full benefit.

 The cost of Botox treatments for hyperhidrosis will vary depending upon the size of the body area you need to be treated and whether insurance will cover any of the cost for you.
 A general estimate of the cost for two underarms is about $1,000.
 Botulinum toxin injections do not cure hyperhidrosis; your symptoms will go away gradually (usually in about a week) and return gradually.
 Follow-up injections are required to maintain dryness.
 These repeat injections may be necessary at intervals varying from 7 to 16 months.